AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/data-dictionary.md

 This document describes the structure, meaning and business rules of the synthetic datasets created for the Wossist Insurance Customer Analytics case study.

-The dataset simulates an insurance company customer ecosystem where customers interact with marketing campaigns, request quotes, purchase policies and potentially renew their products.
+The dataset simulates an insurance customer ecosystem where customers interact with marketing campaigns, request quotes, purchase policies and potentially renew recurring products.

+The main observation window covers business events from January 1, 2024 to December 31, 2026.

+Policy coverage dates may extend beyond the observation window when the corresponding policy was purchased within the observed period.

 ---